HDR Transportation YP Trailblazers Impress and Inspire in their Communities

 With expertise, integrity and leadership, our recently honored Top Young Professionals have shown themselves to be well deserving of the industry accolade.

-Six of our transportation experts were named Top Young Professionals by Engineering News-Record’s regional publications.
+Five of our transportation experts were named Top Young Professionals by Engineering News-Record’s regional publications.
 The competitive program honors individuals under 40 years old in each region who have shown extraordinary leadership and capability in the industry.
 Our transportation-focused honorees represent ENR California and Northwest, ENR Mid-Atlantic, ENR Mountain States, ENR Southeast and ENR Midwest.
 One other HDR employee, Water/Wastewater Section Lead Meredith Welle, was also honored.

 Many in the group pointed to an interest in transportation from a young age and in turn they’ve also made time to foster the next generation of transportation leaders.
 Angie Kung, for instance, serves on WTS-Orange County’s Mentor-Mentee Committee, which helps pair 25-30 mentors and mentees each year.
 She discovered the program when she participated as a mentee and then returned to the program as first a mentor then a committee member as well.